xdavidel/dwl/README.md

 - autostart - make dwl launch apps on startup and close them on shutdown.
 - desktop - create a desktop entry for dwl.
 - smartborders - only show borders when there is more than one client.
+- vanitygaps - add gaps and more layouts.

 ## Building dwl